 Crypto.com is another digital asset platform that allows you to earn interest on your crypto is Crypto.com.
 The Hong Kong-based firm launched in 2011 and now allows users to earn up to 12% interest on stablecoins and 8% on other crypto assets.

 Crypto.com now has over 1 million users and offers a credit card in addition to its cryptocurrency exchange business.

-- Crypto.com pays out interests every seven days, not monthly.
+- Crypto.com pays out interest every seven days, not monthly.

 - Users can earn interest using different supported cryptocurrencies.

-- The high-interest rate earned on the Crypto.com platform makes it an essential substitute for regular bank accounts.
+- The high-interest rates earned on the Crypto.com platform make it an essential substitute for regular bank accounts.